Code-Institute-Submissions/Half-the-group/README.md

 - Supporters of the theatre group that wants to buy tickets to their show.
 - Audience of the theatre shows

 As a supporter and interested in the theatre group I want to be able to see upcoming events so I can come and watch them.
 As a supporter I want to see pictures and information about the cast in order get to know them more.
 As a company I want information and a contact form so I can hire them on conferences and other events and make my staff happy.
 As someone who wants to come and see a show on the theatre for the first time, I want to see the map in order to plan my trip to the theatre.
 As someone who has questions about the theatre, wants to join the cast or has other question I want to be able to reach the group easy through the contact form.
-As a user of the this website, I want it to be easy to navigate and the pages to be visually appealing so it catches my interest so I will hire them for a company event or visit a show.
+As a user of the this website, I want it to be easy to navigate and the pages to be visually appealing.

 # Wireframes
 Pictures from Balsamiq (Links)